es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     )

 Thereby you can give the library an arbitrary name.
-The scrs should include the path of your implemented "uploadExample.py".
+The scrs should include the path of your implemented "uploadBitFile.py".
 This is a python binary instead of a python library because the script is an excutable script.
 The dependencies portConfigs and bitfileConfigs are the ones defined above.
 You also need the dependency to the [serial_test.py script](../scripts/serial_test.py).

 Again, do a bazel sync for synchronising the python scripts.

-For uploading your bitfile you first have to build and run our main.c or your own implementation like explained in the [Getting Started Guide](GettingStartedGuide.md).
+For uploading your bitfile you first have to build and run our [main.c](../app/main.c) or your own implementation when it implements the flashing of Bitfiles.
-Do not forget to copy the code of the [main.c](../app/main.c) of the elastic node middleware.
+Otherwise use the main to flash the Bitfile and then uplaod your own Implementation again.
 Run your script with

-    bazel run uploadExample
+    bazel run uploadBitFile

-whereby the term "uploadExample" is the name of your defined python binary above.
+whereby the term "uploadBitFile" is the name of your defined python binary above.

 If you want to upload multiple bitfiles please consider to the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py).
 This scripts also uses two parts.